BrodyPinto/SYE-RolandGarros/inst/task_list.md

 ## Task List

+## December 5

+1. Fix score issues (second serves and tiebreak scores).

+2. Fix the 13 matches.

+3. Replace player ID's with their names.

+4. Think through how to get a particular player as "Player 1" for an entire set of matches.

+5. For a player of interest, start to make plots of perhaps their serve location and/or return location, colouring by whether or the point was "important" (was a break point, was a deuce point, was a tiebreak point, or some other "easy" metric of importance).

+6. For Nadal, looking at his play through time.

 ## November 21

 1. Think through how to get a particular player as "Player 1" for an entire set of matches.